Simpson Protocol vs Yager Therapy®

 Also the Yager Therapy®, developed by Prof. Edwin K. Yager, is a hypnotic technique.
 No hypnotic induction takes place and one does not deep form of hypnosis is not necessary here.
 This makes the application of the Yager Code® is also suitable for people who are forbidden to apply hypnosis, for example due to religious In addition, it is preferably also suitable for people where a deep hypnosis is not possible.

-The communication with the higher consciousness, called 'Center' by Dr. Yager, is preferably via ideosensory observations, the answer of which is given by the client's voice.
+Communication with the higher consciousness, called 'Center' by Dr. Yager, preferably takes place via ideosensory observations, the answer of which is given by the client's voice.
 All parts of the past are systematically sought that have an influence on the complaint or the problem and then placed them in a different context (reframing, reconditioning).
 Here too, the majority takes place in the background.

 Both it Simpson Protocol as the Yager Therapy® are non-directive and discreet (therapies do not work with suggestions).
 They both focus on the source approach: they address the problem at the root rather than focusing on the symptoms.
 Where it Simpson Protocol has more spiritual characteristics in particular, is the Yager Therapy® more 'down to earth'.